-Contractor must also provide a detailed description of their proposed Solution, this includes at minimum, Contractor's proposed COTS software, Data Conversion storage, hardware, and all other components that will comprise the ABIS Solution.
-Contractor must outline in detail their implementation strategy, including the systematic process of integrating computing solutions, and any specific requirements or considerations related to technology.

-- 4.1.2 Contractor must develop an Infrastructure Readiness Assessment Document that: - a.
-Assesses the County's network readiness and connectivity to ensure seamless integration with the Cloud-based services, - b.
-Identifies incompatibilities that may affect the timely and successful implementation of the ABIS Solution, including Contractor's ability to meet the System Performance Requirements [refer to Schedule C.1 (Solution Response-Time Requirements) to Exhibit C (Service Level Agreement) to the Contract].
-Incompatibilities may include, but not be limited to, any issues associated with hardware, LAN/WAN, software, desktop devices (e.g., workstations, laptops, etc.), operations management, and the help desk, and c.
+- 4.1.1 Contractor must specify the type of technical information required of the County for Contractor to implement Contractor's pending Solution, including at minimum Contractor's proposed COTS software, Data Conversion storage as well as hardware and all other components that will comprise the NLRS Solution. - 4.1.2 Contractor must conduct a site survey of the County's secondary data center, where the servers supporting the pending NLRS Solution will be housed, as applicable. - 4.1.3 Contractor must develop an Infrastructure Readiness Assessment Document that: - a.
+Identifies incompatibilities that may affect the timely and successful implementation of the NLRS Solution, including Contractor's ability to meet the System Performance Requirements [refer to Paragraph 5.2.1 (Problem Correction Priorities) to Exhibit C (Service Level Agreement) to the Contract].
+Incompatibilities may include, but not be limited to, any issues associated with hardware, LAN/WAN, software, desktop devices (e.g., workstations, laptops, etc.), operations management, and the help desk, and - b.
 Recommends corrective actions or site modifications required by the County.

-The Infrastructure Readiness Assessment document will be reviewed and approved by County Project Manager.
+County Project manager will review and approve the Infrastructure Readiness Assessment document.
 Contractor must make any revisions specified by County Project Manager.

-- 4.2 Subtask 4.2 Technical Architecture Document - 4.2.1 Contractor must develop a comprehensive technical architecture document (TAD) that provides a clear, detailed description of the various technical environments required to support the implementation of Contractor's proposed COTS software.
-The TAD must align with the County's decision to implement the Solution in a fully in the Cloud environment for both the Primary and Secondary sites.
-The document must include, but not be limited to, the following technical environments: - Development Environment: Installing Contractor's base COTS ABIS software and developing software Programming Modifications (Configurations, Customizations, Interfaces), System reports, and dashboard monitoring. - Pre-Production Environment: Performing the System performance load test, and applying and testing all patches, updates, and upgrades to the baseline software, prior to Go-Live. - Disaster Recovery/Backup Environment: Ensuring business continuity through regular backups and disaster recovery setups. - Production Environment: The live environment where the COTS ABIS software will be used by end-users. - Post-Production Test Environment: Testing of patches, updates, and upgrades, interface modifications, and other Solution modifications prior to migrating them to the Production Environment. - Training Environment: Dedicated environment for user training, allowing users to familiarize themselves with the System and practice using it without affecting the production or testing environments.
-This environment must include enough test data to ensure test results reflect real-world situations. - 4.2.2 Production Software and Cloud Infrastructure Configuration and Specifications define the software configuration, Cloud infrastructure, and specifications that will be established for Production Use, as applicable.
-This task must be completed in conjunction with the Cloud and infrastructure readiness assessment described in Paragraph 4.1 above.
+4.2 Subtask 4.2 - Technical Architecture Document

+- 4.2.1 Contractor must develop a technical architecture document (TAD) that describes the various technical environments and how they are to be deployed to support the implementation of Contractor's proposed COTS software.
+Contractor's TAD must account for County's desire to implement the Solution in the Cloud environment and create a County-hosted instance in the Department's Data Center as a backup for passive failover of the NLRS Production Solution.
+The list of the technical environments may include, but not be limited to, the following:

+- COTS NLRS Solution Development: Installing Contractor's base COTS NLRS software and developing software Programming Modifications (Configurations, Customizations, Interfaces), System reports, and dashboard monitoring,

+- Legacy Data Conversion,

+- Integrated System Testing,

+- Operational Readiness Testing,

+- User Acceptance Testing (UAT),

+- Performance Testing,

+- User Training,

+- Pre-Production Environment: Performing the System performance load test, and applying and testing all patches, updates, and upgrades to the baseline software prior to Go-Live,

+- Disaster Recovery/Backup Environment (Cloud or Secondary site Department's Data Center),

+- Production Environment (On-Site), and

+- Post-Production Test Environment: Testing of patches, updates, upgrades, interface modifications, and other Solution modifications prior to migrating them to the Production Environment and secondary backup and training environments.

+- 4.2.2 Preliminary Production Software and Virtual Hardware Configuration and Specifications

+Using Attachment A.4 (Hardware and Software Delivery List and Specification Sheet) to Exhibit A (Statement of Work) to the Contract, Contractor must use the TAD, if necessary, to resize and define the software configuration and specifications that will be established for Production Use, as applicable.
+This Task must be completed in conjunction with the infrastructure readiness assessment described in Paragraph 4.1 (Subtask 4.1 - Infrastructure Readiness Assessment) above.
 The configuration and specifications must be updated as the Production criteria are fully established.